LearnOnDemandSystems/docs/tms/tms-administrators/courses-and-activities/overall/cascade-custom-fields.md

+---
+title: "How do I make the custom fields on my courses available on my classes?"
+isPublished: true
+---

 # How do I make the custom fields on my courses available on my classes?

 > [!Alert] Please be aware that not all functionality covered in this and linked articles may be available to you.